From initial concept to realisation, the following steps serve as a guide to the stages involved in a garden design project.

 4. A quote for the design work that has been discussed

 The names of local surveyors can be provided who will be able to give you a quote from your postcode.
 This will be priced separately.
-Your chosen surveyor will then be briefed in order that everything we need is measured.
-This survey will be available in CAD format (as well as paper form), so that it can be ‘plugged’ it into design programmes for detailed drawings.
+Your chosen surveyor will then be briefed so that everything we need is measured.
+This survey will be available in CAD format (as well as paper form) so that it can be ‘plugged’ it into design programs for detailed drawings.

 Design Proposal / Outline Plan – This is the finished coloured drawing of the overall plan for the garden.
 From the brief and the survey, a scaled garden design plan is produced.
 This enables you to see the main elements of your new garden.
 It can act as a discussion document, allowing for the presentation of ideas and to talk through any changes that may be required.
 It can also be used by contractors to ‘get a feel’ for the design.
 It is not usually enough for a contractor to build from as they will need a set of construction drawings, which will give them detailed measurements and instructions.

-Planting Plans & Schedules – Planting plans are produced and presented in colour, usually to a 1:50 scale, which includes all the individual plant names and locations of plants.
-The plan takes into consideration the growth, size and habit of the plants, allowing them the space they will need to thrive.
+Planting Plans & Schedules – Planting plans are produced and presented in colour, usually on a 1:50 scale, which includes all the individual plant names and locations of plants.
+The plan takes into consideration the growth, size and habits of the plants, allowing them the space they will need to thrive.

 Visual image boards of the planting schemes are also produced to illustrate the individual plants and how they will work together.
 Schedules are produced listing plants, quantities and sizes, which are used for sourcing and pricing.